Skip to main content

 Eligible employees include non-safety general members of SDCERS hired during the following dates:

-• Employees originally hired on or after July 1, 2009
+• Employees originally hired on or after July 1, 2009:

-• Note: MEA, Local 127, and Unrepresented employees originally hired between July 20, 2012, and July 9, 2021, that opted to continue to participate in the SPSP-H during the Proposition B Retirement Choice window are not eligible to participate in the 401(a) plan.
+• Note: MEA, Local 127, and Unrepresented employees originally hired between July 20, 2012, and July 9, 2021, who opted to continue to participate in the SPSP-H during the Proposition B Retirement Choice window are not eligible to participate in the 401(a) plan.

-• Employees originally hired prior to July 1, 2009, and withdrew funds from SDCERs
+• Employees originally hired prior to July 1, 2009, and withdrew funds from SDCERS:

 Employees will be automatically enrolled into the mandatory portion of the 401(a) Plan at a contribution rate of 1% pre-tax, which is matched 100% by the City.